 WELCOMES FOOD DONATIONS

-Canned and dry food donations will be accepted ONLY on Tuesdays between 10:00 AM and 12:00 PM until further notice.
-Thank you for not leaving bags on the patio.
+Canned and dry food donations will be accepted ONLY on Mondays between 1:00 and 3:00 PM OR Tuesdays between 10:00 AM and 12:00 PM until further notice.
+Thank you for helping us by not leaving any items on the patio or with anyone else in the building, unless this has been pre-arranged with the pantry director by calling the church office (845-876-3727) or sending an email (firstname.lastname@example.org), or sending a message through the church website.

 Our pantry guidelines are below this list.
 Thank you in advance for your support and cooperation in following our guidelines.